biowpn/bioweapon/_posts/2023-09-28-k-way-merge.md

 But it's for merging exactly 2 ranges.
 The general form of the problem is: given *k* sorted ranges, merge them into one sorted range.

-This is known as **k-way merge**.
-Efficient algorithms (when k is not small) can be found in [this Wikipedia Page]().
+This is known as [k-way merge](https://en.wikipedia.org/wiki/K-way_merge_algorithm).
 Let's implement it.

 ## API Design

 First of all, what should our API look like?
-There isn't a precedence in standard `<algorithm>` library thats multiple ranges as input.
+There isn't a precedent function in the standard `<algorithm>` library that takes multiple ranges as input.
 They take at most two (and usually one) ranges.

 But even before that, we need to ask: do we know `k` at compile time?
 If so, the API can look like: